stephdl/nethserver-ejabberd/README.rst

 Default access to server ports is set to public on following ports: 5280, 5222, 5223.

-The jabber server can be accessed using BOSH protocol (https://xmpp.org/extensions/xep-0206.html) at URL ``/http-bind``.
+The XMPP server can be accessed using BOSH protocol (https://xmpp.org/extensions/xep-0206.html) at URL ``/http-bind``.

 Example: